Izenda7Series/docs/ui/doc_report_viewer.rst

    -  email report as a link or embedded HTML
    -  copy and move reports between categories
    -  view report history
+   -  show and hide report header and footer

 View Report
 -----------